finopsfoundation/framework/_resources/project--container-cost-allocation.md

 Get in touch with our WG via [Community Slack channel](https://finopsfoundation.slack.com/archives/C0180PC67T2) if you're interested!

 **Not a member yet?** [Request access](http://finops.org/membership/) and join the community!

-## Ways to contribute

-FinOps practitioners can contribute in two ways.
-This collection of cards is maintained separately from the working group repository that handles more of the raw information and scripts.
-While we work on a future where we'll source all of this content from one source of truth, everyone's welcome to contribute to either of these repos.

-**In short:**
-* Contributing to [this repo](https://github.com/finopsfoundation/framework) edits the website content (the above cards)
-* Contributing to [this repo](https://github.com/finopsfoundation/sig-containers) edits code examples and raw Working Group content

-It can get a little complicated with regards to how we manage the site data.
-Feel free to fill out issues to communicate your recommendations or <a href="javascript:void(0);" onclick="modalToggle('modal-contribute')">Make a Suggestion</a>.
-You can also get in touch with our WG via [Community Slack channel](https://finopsfoundation.slack.com/archives/C0180PC67T2) if you have more questions or want to contribute.

 ## Thank you to all of our Project contributors
 <p>We're grateful for all of the work, time, and effort from the following FinOps practitioners (in alphabetical order):</p>